upstash/wikipedia-semantic-search/README.md

 To run the project locally, follow these steps:

-1. Go to [Upstash Console](https://console.upstash.com/) we will create some resources there.
+1. Go to [Upstash Console](https://console.upstash.com/) to manage your databases:
    - Create a new Vector database with embedding model support.
 You can choose the BGE-M3 model for multilingual support.
    - Create a new Redis database for storing chat sessions.
    - Copy the credentials for both Redis and Vector.
 Also copy the QStash credentials for using the upstash hosted LLM models.